pelithne/k8s/workshop.md

 In this step you will scale out the pods in the app and try pod autoscaling.

-* Use Azure DeOps to scale number of pods
+* Use Azure DevOps to scale number of pods
 * Manually scale Kubernetes pods that run your application
 * Configure autoscaling pods that run the app front-end

 ### Azure DevOps to scale pods

-You can use Azure DeOps to configure the number of pods in the cluster for one service.
+You can use Azure DevOps to configure the number of pods in the cluster for one service.
 This is a very easy task since all of your infrastructure of Kubernetes resides within the "azure-vote-all-in-one-redis.yaml" file.

 Open the "azure-vote-all-in-one-redis.yaml" file.